umich-vci/terraform-provider-rhsm/docs/resources/allocation_manifest.md

 ## Argument Reference

 * `allocation_uuid` - (Required) The UUID of the subscription allocation to create the manifest from.

-* `tainted` - (Optional) a boolean used to mark when the subscription allocation has been changed since the last time the manifest was generated.
-This should be left unset.

 ## Attributes Reference